R0hit-Yadav/RUST/Rust_Doc.md

 Rust's standard library provides a rich set of traits like Sized, Send, Clone, etc.

 Deriving traits (e.g., #[derive(Debug, Clone)]) simplifies implementation.

+## Generics
+Generics in Rust allow you to write code that works with many different types without sacrificing type safety.
+By using generics, you can define functions, structs, enums, or methods that are flexible and reusable.

+# Key Benefits of Generics
+Type Safety: Ensures the correct type is used.

+Reusability: Write once, use for multiple types.

+Flexibility: Allows custom behavior for different types.

+Performance: Generics are monomorphized at compile time, meaning there’s no runtime performance cost.